Meet Our Ruckersville Team

 Jamie Pirie

-Occupational Therapist | Harrisonburg & Ruckersville Office
+Physical Therapist | Harrisonburg & Ruckersville Offices

 Jaime is a licensed physical therapist with a Doctor of Physical Therapy degree from Virginia Commonwealth University and a solid foundation in pediatric and neurological rehabilitation.
 She has provided care to children ranging from infancy through young adulthood in both outpatient and inpatient settings, addressing a diverse range of diagnoses including autism spectrum disorder, developmental delays, cardiopulmonary conditions, orthopedic impairments, and complex neurological disorders.
 As a graduate of the Virginia Leadership Education in Neurodevelopmental and Related Disabilities (VA LEND) program and holder of a Certificate in Disability Leadership and Mental Health First Aid training, Jaime led a leadership project focused on improving mental health support for children with disabilities.
 She believes that exercise is for everyBODY and develops engaging, individualized therapy sessions designed to foster confidence, functional independence, and joy in movement.